 - When working with the old gateway SKUs, you can resize between Basic, Standard, and HighPerformance SKUs.

-- You cannot resize from Basic/Standard/HighPerformance SKUs to the new VpnGw1/VpnGw2/VpnGw3 SKUs.
+- You cannot resize from Basic/Standard/HighPerformance SKUs to VpnGw SKUs.
 You must instead, change to the new SKUs.

 To resize a gateway

-Resize-AzVirtualNetworkGateway PowerShell cmdlet.
-You can also downgrade the gateway SKU size using this cmdlet.
+Resize-AzVirtualNetworkGateway PowerShell cmdlet to upgrade or downgrade a Generation1 or Generation2 SKU (all VpnGw SKUs can be resized except Basic SKUs).
 If you are using the Basic gateway SKU, use these instructions instead to resize your gateway.

 The following PowerShell example shows a gateway SKU being resized to VpnGw2.

 $gw = Get-AzVirtualNetworkGateway -Name vnetgw1 -ResourceGroupName testrg Resize-AzVirtualNetworkGateway -VirtualNetworkGateway $gw -GatewaySku VpnGw2

 You can also resize a gateway in the Azure portal by going to the Configuration page for your virtual network gateway and selecting a different SKU from the dropdown.

 To change from an old (legacy) SKU to a new SKU

 If you are working with the Resource Manager deployment model, you can change to the new gateway SKUs.
 When you change from a legacy gateway SKU to a new SKU, you delete the existing VPN gateway and create a new VPN gateway.